Kesehet/tiq-app/php-basics.md

-Ah, I see!
-You're looking for a list of fundamental programming constructs and types in PHP.
-Here's a more appropriate list:

 1. **Variables**: Used to store data, like numbers, strings, or arrays.
 In PHP, a variable is declared with a `$` sign, e.g., `$variableName`.